emsig/empymod/docs/speedmemoryaccuracy.rst

     Keep in mind that setting ``pts_per_dec`` to something else than 0 uses interpolation, and is therefore not as accurate as the standard version.
     Use with caution and always compare with the standard version to verify if you can apply interpolation to your problem at hand!

 Be aware that *QUAD* (Hankel transform) *always* use the splined version and *always* loops over offsets.
 The Fourier transforms *FFTlog*, *QWE*, and *FFT* always use interpolation too, either in the frequency or in the time domain.
-With the *DLF* Fourier transform (sine and cosine transforms) you can choose between no interpolation and interpolation (splined or lagged).

 The splined versions of *QWE* check whether the ratio of any two adjacent intervals is above a certain threshold (steep end of the wavenumber or